San Diego has some of the most diverse and consistent surf in the country, attracting surfers from all over the world.

 Starting in his parent’s garage, Schafer says he didn’t begin with the business in mind.

 “I always grew up building things, so I decided to build my own surfboard,” Schafer said.
 “Some of the boards I saw I felt I could do a better job.”

-Eight years later and he is now shaping four surfboards a week as Zen Surfboards, selling each for $445 and up depending on materials and design.
+Eight years later, after shopping long and hard for garage buildings for sale, he has his own garage and he is now shaping four surfboards a week as Zen Surfboards, selling each for $445 and up depending on materials and design.